prl-tokyo/bigul-configuration-adaptation/Evaluation/README.md

 In `Transformation/TypeFiles/NginxNewTypes.hs`, we define a hypothetical new version of the nginx web server.
 The difference is that the ErrorLog option now also takes the files permission as the argument besides the file path.

 In `Transformation/TransfoNginxNewToOld.hs`, we define `transNginxOldToNew`, which transform the new to the old.
 And we compose it with the old BX between the old nginx server and the abstract.
+In `Transformation/updateTest.hs` we show that we can succesfully get the abstract model from the new version of nginx.